inspiredlabs/rvo.lt/site/content/post/what-is-fairtech.md

 * define your priorities.
 Aim to improve your core idea.
 Make things as simple as possible, but not simpler.
 Make it: **Irreducible**.

 * Can you gain from disorder?
 Improvements come from feedback loops whilst you test and iterate.
 Prove your project is: **Reliable**.

+### What is the goal of FAIRtech?

+At **PeR** we have humanist values that put people first.
+This way we can ensure everyone in the community has enough.
+Our goal is to formalise this model to help share abundance with everyone.